projectcalico/calico/master/getting-started/openstack/upgrade/index.md

 [v2.6.5](https://github.com/projectcalico/calico/releases), as a separate step, before you can upgrade to {{site.prodname}} {{site.data.versions[page.version].first.title}}.

-Then please take the following steps, which include converting all {{site.prodname}} data store data from the etcdv2 API and format to etcdv3.
+Then please take the following steps, which include converting all {{site.prodname}}
+datastore data from the etcdv2 API and format to etcdv3.

 1. Set up an etcdv3 cluster, if you don't already have etcdv3 capability, either by [upgrading the etcd software of your existing etcdv2 cluster](https://coreos.com/etcd/docs/latest/upgrades/upgrade_3_0.html), or by [installing an etcdv3 cluster on new servers](https://coreos.com/etcd/docs/latest/op-guide/clustering.html).